 Learn something new every day More Info... by email

 Food insecurity is a situation in which people cannot meet their dietary needs consistently.
 This may range from situations in which people experience periodic trouble with food access to famine, in which people are simply unable to obtain food at any time.
-Globally, food insecurity is an issue of considerable concern politically, environmentally, socially, and ethically.
+Globally, inconsistent access to food is an issue of considerable concern politically, environmentally, socially, and ethically.
 A number of programs have been put in place to fight hunger and reduce food insecurity.

 A number of things can lead to food insecurity.
 One simple cause is lack of economic access.
 People who do not have money cannot afford to buy food or cannot afford to make sound nutritional choices because they lack the funds to make good purchasing decisions.
 Some programs which are concerned with food security issues provide access to food through food stamps, food banks, and other measures which are designed to provide hungry people with nutritious food.